homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 entityIID -> entityClassIID

+DATA
+  All Data should be cloned.
+No merged, imported data.
+No!
+  Better clone deep when applying default player?
+Default jumper?

+  Do one piece of data at a time.
+Start with brushes or something?

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 IMAGE SECURITY
 --------------------------------------------------------------------------------------

 ALSO security is still a problem.
-If I send in a texture id I want to replace then I CAN
+If I send in a texture id I want to replace then I CAN.
+Maybe canvas images dtermine their own permissions instead of arcades...
+So its like yes you gotta be in da lobby but also you gotta be allowed to edit the canvas image

 /////

 I think that Errors should just simualte a refresh of almost essnetially the entire page ( except the video call ? ).

 If theres a problem with cobrowsing connection there could easily be a problem with lobby, game instance, etc.